AWOL in Armenia

 English was non-existent, Wi-Fi was an Orwellian daydream, and the nationwide transport infrastructure was a Soviet relic completely opposed to change.
 It was a dark, brooding, and fascinating country.
 A changing nation, yet Stalin's shadow stalked every street.

 One afternoon, in a military-style bus park en route to Mount Ararat, I boarded a bus that looked like it had been a dormitory for chimney sweeps.
-With only a feint directional notion and speaking a language that may as well have been Sanskrit to fellow passengers, I trusted that by dusk, I'd be watching the sunset over the rumoured resting place of Noah's Ark.
+With only a feint directional notion and speaking a language that may as well have been Sanskrit to fellow passengers, I trusted that by dusk, I'd be watching the sunset over the rumored resting place of Noah's Ark.

 Magical.
 But my driver was holding the dice.